HomeGuides › Unaccredited registrar pay

 • An unaccredited registrar in a registrar-classified position earns the same base as an accredited registrar at the same step.

-• Queensland is the one that trips people up: an unaccredited registrar is titled a Principal House Officer, but that sits on the registrar-equivalent pay scale.
+• Queensland is the naming exception: an unaccredited registrar is titled a Principal House Officer, but that sits on the registrar-equivalent pay scale.

 • The real cost of being unaccredited is career progression and training recognition, not the fortnightly pay.

-These are the award registrar rates, the same scale an unaccredited/service registrar in a registrar-classified position is paid on.
-First-year base, top step, and the ordinary hours the base assumes (so the comparison is fair, since a higher base on a longer week isn't a higher hourly rate).
-Each state links to its full registrar pay page.
+These are the award registrar rates — the same scale an unaccredited/service registrar in a registrar-classified position is paid on.
+Ordinary weekly hours are shown because a higher base on a longer week isn't a higher hourly rate; each state links to its full registrar pay page.

 StateRegistrar Yr 1 baseTop stepOrdinary hrs/wkUnaccredited title used